Boston Organics: Our First Box Has Arrived!

 Stay healthy,

-7 Responses to “Boston Organics: Our First Box Has Arrived!”
+7 thoughts on “Boston Organics: Our First Box Has Arrived!”

 We started with biweekly deliveries, but may go to weekly if we really enjoy it (or run out of food quickly!)
 I LOVE the Somerville Winter Farmers Market too, but unfortunately it’s kind of a hike for us.
 I’ll have to get over there at least a few times this winter though.